SamDel/ChromeCast-Desktop-Audio-Streamer/README.md

 This tool captures the audio from your desktop and streams it to a ChromeCast Audio device.

 You can download an installer from the [releases](https://github.com/SamDel/ChromeCast-Desktop-Audio-Streamer/releases).
+After running setup.exe you can run the installed program from `C:\Program Files (x86)\Desktop Audio Streamer\Desktop Audio Streamer\ChromeCast.Desktop.AudioStreamer.exe`.
+On the first run Windows will ask you to configure the firewall and this must be enabled for your home-network type (public or private) for audio to play.

 Please read the [wiki](https://github.com/SamDel/ChromeCast-Desktop-Audio-Streamer/wiki) page for further information, and the [developers](https://github.com/SamDel/ChromeCast-Desktop-Audio-Streamer/wiki/Developers) page to get it to work in Visual Studio.